 All students are required by law to attend school every day the school is in session.
-If a student is to be absent from school, the parent or guardian must call the school's absence line before 7:45 a.m. on the day of the absence.
+If a student is to be absent from school, the parent or guardian must call the school's absence line, or submit the absence online, before 7:45 a.m. on the day of the absence.
 Recorded messages can be left anytime.
 The message should include the student's first and last name (spell the student's last name), grade, and reason for absence.